ConorBevan/MovieWarsBlog/README.md

 ### Imagery

 All blog header images were taken from the publishers websites.
 I have credited these in the credits section.
-They are uploaded to clodunairy storage.
+They are uploaded to cloudinary storage.

 ### Wireframes